muenzpraeger/eslint-plugin-inclusive-language/docs/rules/use-inclusive-words.md

 ### Options

-This rule has an optional string parameter.
-The value of this parameter should be a path to a custom JSON file, relative to your projects root directory, where you can provide custom words that you want to check.
+This rule has an optional parameter.
+The value of this parameter can be either a configuration object, or a path to a custom JSON file, relative to your projects root directory, where you can provide custom words that you want to check.

 Example of using the [default words](http://github.com/muenzpraeger/eslint-plugin-inclusive-language/tree/primary/lib/config/inclusive-words.json):